JelF/xconfig/README.md

 # XConfig
 XConfig is a ruby gem configuration engine
+WARNING: it is useless right now, await this line expired

 ## Usage (vendor-side)
 `extend` XConfig in you module to create `::configure` and `::xconfigure`